Serve Receive - Going Beyond the Perfect

 This is not teaching players to use wrong

-improve player’s capability to pass the ball.
-They absolutely
+improve the player's capability to pass the ball.

 accepted as "the perfect passing form".